jocic/jquery.parallax/README.md

-# JQuery Parallax
+# jQuery Parallax

-JQuery parallax scrolling library with image preloader and custom scroll function (for those that use custom content scrollers).
+jQuery parallax scrolling library with image preloader and custom scroll function (for those that use custom content scrollers).

 # Versioning Scheme